josephluck/helix/docs/state/AdvancedUsage.md

 # Advanced Usage

 To facilitate both large complex applications with lots of models and the ability to share functionality between models, Twine supports a model having a child model.
-The architecture can seem a little daunting at first, but it's super simple after a little experience, and gets really useful when paired with Typescript.
-Consider the following model:
+The architecture can seem a little daunting at first, but it's very powerful.

 ```javascript
 import helix from 'helix-yo-yo'